27 April 2022

 Safely managing any soil

-Testing shows the levels of PFAS in the groundwater from soil extracted by the tunnel boring machines is expected to be low and at safe levels for the community and the environment.
+Extensive testing has shown that the levels of PFAS in the groundwater from soil extracted by the tunnel boring machines is expected to be low and at safe levels for the community and the environment.

-Testing also indicates levels of PFAS between zero and 0.7 micrograms per litre – which is between detectable limits and water that is safe to swim in.
+Testing indicates levels of PFAS between zero and 0.7 micrograms per litre – which is between detectable limits and water that is safe to swim in.